Gir National Park

 The 14th Asiatic Lion Census 2015 was conducted in May 2015.
 In 2015, the population was 523 (27% up compared to previous census in 2010).
 The population was 411 in 2010 and 359 in 2005.
-The lion population in Junagadh District was 268 individuals, 44 in Gir Somnath District, 174 in Amreli District, and 37 in Bhavangar District.
+The lion population in Junagadh District was 268 individuals, 44 in Gir Somnath District, 174 in Amreli District, and 37 in Bhavnagar district.
 There are 109 males, 201 females and 213 cubs.

 Gir National Park is closed from 16 June to 15 October every year, throughout the monsoon season.

 History

 In the 19th century, the rulers of Indian princely states used to invite the British colonists for hunting expeditions.
 At the end of the 19th century, only about a dozen Asiatic lions were left in India, all of them in the Gir Forest, which was part of the Nawab of Junagarh's private hunting grounds.
 British viceroys brought the drastic decline of the lion population in Gir to the attention of the Nawab of Junagadh, who established the sanctuary.
 Today, it is the only area in Asia where Asiatic lions occur and is considered one of the most important protected areas in Asia because of its biodiversity.
 The Gir ecosystem with its diverse flora and fauna is protected as a result of the efforts of the government forest department, wildlife activists and NGOs.
-It is now considered the jewel of Gujarat's ecological resources.

 Geography

 Water reserves

-The seven major perennial rivers of the Gir region are Hiran, Shetrunji, Dhatarvadi, Shingoda, Machhundri, Ambajal and Raval.
+The seven major perennial rivers of the Gir region are Hiran, Shetrunji, Dhatarvadi, Shingoda, Machhundri, Ambajal and Raval Rivers.
 The four reservoirs of the area are at four dams, one each on Hiran, Machhundri, Raval and Shingoda rivers, including the biggest reservoir in the area, the Kamleshwar Dam, dubbed 'the lifeline of Gir'.
-It is located at 21°08′08″N to 70°47′48″E.

-During peak summer, surface water for wild animals is available at about 300 water points.
-When drought hits the area following poor rainfall, surface water is not available at a majority of these points, and water scarcity becomes a serious problem (mainly in the eastern part of the sanctuary).
-Ensuring the availability of water during peak summer is one of the major tasks of the Forest Department staff.